 Matt Smith’s family is one row up.

 The Holt family—Lloyd, Wanda, Josh, Megan, and Jenna—will be there, all adorned in slightly matching red sweaters, standing before us in the pulpit.
-Lloyd will hit a chord and it will begin.
+Lloyd will hit a chord on his acoustic guitar and it will begin.

 As the Holts begin to sing, I do my best to make direct eye contact with Josh.
 Every year I try to make him laugh in front of the entire church while his family sings together in unison, in red sweaters.
 He always finds a way to maintain his composure.